clock1998/whisper/README.md

-# Run whisper locally for lazy people.
+# Simple Scripts to Run whisper.cpp locally

 ## The current setup script only support Mac.